Krnsand/portfolio1_plant_care/README.md

 ## Testing

-- I have successfully tested my website on Google Chrome, Firefox, Microsoft Edge, Safari and Samsung Internet Browser.
-- I have used Google Chrome Developer Tools through out the creation of my project to test layouts and responsivness as I progressed.
-- I have used Google Chrome Developer Tools to test on following devices:
-  - iPhone SE
-  - iPhone XR
-  - iPhone 12 PRO
-  - Pixel 5
-  - Samsung Galaxy S8+
-  - Samsung Galaxy S20 Ultra
-  - iPad Air
-  - iPad Mini
-  - Surface Pro 7
-  - Surface Duo
-  - Galaxy Fold
-  - Samsung Galaxy A51/71
-  - Nest Hub
-  - Nest Hub Max

-I have tested my code through out the project as I wanted to check regularly that I was not making mistakes.
+I have tested my code throughout the project as I wanted to check regularly that I was not making mistakes.
 I have run my HTML through

 - The W3C Markup Validation Service